modernaweb/black-widgets/README.md

 - Added: Button Alignment
 - Added: Custom Button Styling
 - Added: Image Trigger with GSAP
+- Removed: Scheme from some widgets
-- Fixed: UI and UX of the magic links
+- Fixed: Some issues on UI and UX of the magic links